John W. Pehle: Government Service

+In the summer of 1943, Pehle was a staffer at the Treasury Department, reporting directly to Secretary Henry Morgenthau Jr. Pehle and his colleagues in a unit called the Foreign Fund Control became convinced that the U.S. State Department was ignoring warnings of the mass slaughter of Jews under the Nazi regime.
+Specifically, Assistant Secretary Breckenridge Long, was actively blocking any efforts to rescue Jewish refugees and burying evidence of his obstructionism.

-President Franklin D. Roosevelt tapped Pehle to be the first executive director of the War Refugee Board, which Roosevelt created in 1944.
-Pehle’s advocacy had played a large part in convincing Roosevelt to finally act, according to the PBS documentary “The U.S. and the Holocaust.”
+Pehle and his colleagues helped Morgenthau marshal the evidence of State Department intransigence and present it to President Franklin D. Roosevelt in January 1944.
+Originally titled with the fiery phrase, Report to the Secretary on the Acquiescence of this Government in the Murder of the Jews, the final draft of the briefing memorandum was headed, "Personal Report to the President."
+As a result of that briefing, Roosevelt created the War Refugee Board, and placed Pehle in charge as its first executive director.
+Pehle’s advocacy had played a large part in convincing Roosevelt to finally act, according to the PBS documentary "The U.S. and the Holocaust."

 The War Refugee Board, nominally co-headed by the U.S. Secretaries of State, War, and Treasury, operated between January 22, 1944, and September 15, 1945.
 Like Pehle, however, most of the Board’s staff were Treasury Department employees.
 After years of official inaction in the matter of the extermination of European Jews by the Nazis and their Axis collaborators, the War Refugee Board streamlined the work of private relief agencies, helping them send money and resources into neutral and enemy territory.
 They also placed American representatives in neutral nations to supervise projects, and to pressure these countries to welcome refugees.

-The War Refugee Board was the first and only official American response to the crimes we now call the Holocaust.
+The War Refugee Board was the first and only official American response to the Holocaust.
 Winning World War II, however, remained the Allied priority.
 According to the Holocaust Encyclopedia authored by the United States Holocaust Memorial Museum, the War Refugee Board was a significant attempt to rescue and relieve Jews and other endangered people under German occupation.
 Though not created until 1944, the establishment of the WRB provided a clear and coherent U.S. rescue policy.

 After the war, many - including John Pehle himself – called the Board’s actions “little and late.”
 But while we cannot know how many lives might have been saved had the Board been created earlier, for those lives the Board did save, and for the thousands more aided through the Board’s relief work, the authors of the Holocaust Encyclopedia believe that the efforts of John Pehle and his co-workers should not be minimized.